Coursework, credits and grading

 Grades for failed assignments (both Studienleistungen and Prüfungsleistungen) are immediately entered in QISPOS, but it is possible to repeat a failed assignment and change the status to “passed”.

-If a student decides to repeat individual required coursework (e.g. a term paper), he/she can make individual arrangements for a second or third attempt with the same teacher in the same course; in this case there will be no need to do a separate QISPOS registration for the second/third attempt, but the teacher will simply keep it on file and then, once the new attempt is graded, the teacher will ask the exams office to add the new grade to the student’s QISPOS account.
+If a student decides to repeat an individual piece of required or assessed coursework (Studienleistung or Prüfungsleistung) (e.g. a term paper), s/he can make individual arrangements for a second or third attempt with the same teacher in the same course; in this case there will be no need to do a separate QISPOS registration for the second/third attempt, but the teacher will simply keep it on file and then, once the new attempt is graded, the teacher will ask the exams office to add the new grade to the student’s QISPOS account.

 If a Studienleistung or Prüfungsleistung is failed due to plagiarism, it is not possible to repeat it in the same course.
 Instead, the student must start afresh in another course of the same course type (e.g. if it was a seminar, do another seminar).